BawdyAnarchist/quBSD/README.md

-#### quBSD is a system management tool which emulates a Qubes-like containerization schema, but with FreeBSD jails for daily workloads.
-It's written entirely in shell, based on zfs, and uses the underlying FreeBSD tools.
+#### quBSD is wrapper for a jails/bhyve implementation of a Qubes-inspired containerization schema.
+Written in shell, based on zfs, and uses the underlying FreeBSD tools.

 The goal is to run all workloads inside of jails, and make host merely a coordinator. quBSD comes with an installer script, which creates and configures a series of jails, and even a couple VMs for PCI device isolation.
 There are a set of scripts which facilitate management of the entire setup.